fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-map-using-angular.md

 import { FusionChartsModule } from 'angular-fusioncharts';

-// Import FusionCharts library and chart modules import \* as FusionCharts from 'fusioncharts'; // Change fusioncharts/core to fusioncharts and use ` *as`  syntax import \*  as FusionMaps from 'fusioncharts/fusioncharts.maps'; // Contains all the charts under FusionCharts XT , Read below for details
+// Import FusionCharts library and chart modules import \* as FusionCharts from 'fusioncharts';
+import \*  as FusionMaps from 'fusioncharts/fusioncharts.maps';

 Import \* as World from 'fusioncharts/maps/fusioncharts.world';